About This Activity

-Skip the long lines with a convenient online QR ticket.
+- Skip the long lines with a convenient online QR ticket.

-Marvel at the breathtaking Byzantine mosaics and frescoes.
+- Marvel at the breathtaking Byzantine mosaics and frescoes.

-Explore the rich history from a Byzantine church to an Ottoman mosque.
+- Explore the rich history from a Byzantine church to an Ottoman mosque.

-Enjoy a curated audio guide that brings the Chora Museum's stories to life.
+- Enjoy a curated audio guide that brings the Chora Museum's stories to life.

-Admire the intricate details and vibrant colors of Late Byzantine art.
+- Admire the intricate details and vibrant colors of Late Byzantine art.

-Take your time to explore at your own pace with unlimited entry.
+- Take your time to explore at your own pace with unlimited entry.

-Discover one of Istanbul’s hidden gems and a true masterpiece of art and architecture.
+- Discover one of Istanbul’s hidden gems and a true masterpiece of art and architecture.

-Chora Museum Entrance Ticket
+- Chora Museum Entrance Ticket

-Specially curated audio guide in English
+- Specially curated audio guide in English

 The Chora Church Museum Skip-the-Line Ticket and Audio Guide Experience offers you an unparalleled opportunity to explore one of Istanbul’s most remarkable landmarks without the hassle of waiting in long lines.

-With our convenient QR online ticket, you’ll gain immediate access to the museum and be able to delve into its rich history through an expertly curated audio guide.
+With our convenient online QR ticket, you’ll gain immediate access to the museum and be able to delve into its rich history through an expertly curated audio guide.
 Discover the stunning Byzantine mosaics and frescoes, learn about the museum’s fascinating transformation from a Byzantine church to an Ottoman mosque, and enjoy a personalized exploration at your own pace.
 Don’t miss out on this unique cultural experience—purchase your Istanbul Tourist Pass® and secure your entry to the Chora Museum today!

-Fridays
+Closed on Fridays

 The Chora Museum is located in the Edirnekapı district of Istanbul, making it easily accessible by public transportation.